- Virtual Format

 CBRC is committed to providing an inclusive and accessible Summit in order to support participation for everyone.
 This commitment includes offering free registration for the virtual Summit and providing simultaneous interpretation (e.g., English to French, French to English) and captioning services.

-Registration for the virtual Summit, as well as the pre-Summit webinar series on October 18-26, will be released in early September.
+Registration for the virtual Summit is now open, visit cbrcsummit.net to register.
+Registration for the pre-Summit webinar series on October 18-26 will be released in early October.
 Sign up to the CBRC mailing list to stay on top of updates!

 Information on Submitting Presentation Proposals for Summit 2021